 • PM Tool (dapulse, Asana, Trello)

 Optimizing workflow: Keep it simple

 An optimized process and workflow are the difference between average results and stellar outcomes.
 At Still River Creative we keep coming back to a few basic truths:

 1. Use the right tool for the job.
-Project management by email is neither efficient nor effective project management.
+Most of the time project management by email is not efficient or effective project management.

-2. Use the fewest number of tools that are effective.
+2. Use the fewest number of tools necessary.